On the temperature scaling behaviour of the linear magnetoresistance observed in high-temperature superconductors

+Fig.~\ref{blah}(c) compares the lower part of the model curve shown in (a) [Eq.~\ref{finalsolution} with $|\kappa w| = 10$] with numerical results from the RRN and EMT approaches.
+The RRN and EMT calculations employed the parameters used to generate the curves shown in Fig.~2 of Ref.~\onlinecite{probreferees}; the numerical scaling routine described in that paper~\cite{numcomment} was used to match the $\omega_{\rm c}\tau$ range of the various models, chosen to show the transition from curved to linear magnetoresistance in detail.
+There is very little difference between the form of Eq.~\ref{finalsolution} and the results of the more sophisticated numerical approaches~\cite{probreferees}; above $\omega_{\rm c} \tau \approx 0.3$, the points from all three models lie quite accurately on very similar straight lines.
+In the rough and tumble of fitting experimental data, such small differences will hardly matter.
+In the prediction of linear magnetoresistance, it seems that whilst disorder is of paramount importance, the fine {\it details} of the disorder matter little.\cite{fn1}

-The form of the predicted magnetoresistance (bold curve) in Figure~\ref{blah}(a) is already very similar to that measured in Ref.~\onlinecite{analytis1}, [Figure~\ref{blah}(c)]; in both, the resistance increases by a factor $\approx 13$ over the range of the $x$ axis.
+The model curve in Fig.~\ref{blah}(a) is already very similar to data measured in Ref.~\onlinecite{analytis1} [see Fig.~\ref{blaty}].
 It therefore remains to explain the scaling behaviour.
 Both pnictide and cuprate superconductors have a normal-state, zero-field resistance that is written as~\cite{analytis1,analytis2,greg}

-where $\rho_0$ is a residual resistivity that is assumed to be unaffected by field or temperature~\cite{comment}. in Refs.~\onlinecite{analytis1,analytis2}.
-It is customary to subtract $\rho_0$ from the data and treat the $H-$ and $T-$dependence of what remains.
-I shall do the same here.
-For a fixed value of $\kappa w$, Equation~\ref{finalsolution} takes the form $R(B,T)=R(0,T)f(\omega_{\rm c} \tau)$, {\it i.e.} the zero-field resistance multiplied by a function of only $\omega_{\rm c} \tau$.
+where $\rho_0$ is a residual resistivity, assumed to be unaffected~\cite{comment} by $H$ or $T$ in Refs.~\onlinecite{analytis1,analytis2}.
+It is customary to subtract $\rho_0$ from the data and treat the $H-$ and $T-$dependence of what remains; I do the same.
+For a fixed value of $\kappa w$, Eq.~\ref{finalsolution} takes the form $R(B,T)=R(0,T)f(\omega_{\rm c} \tau)$, {\it i.e.} the zero-field resistance multiplied by a function of only $\omega_{\rm c} \tau$.
 If $R(0,T) = AT$, then

 Therefore, the magnetoresistance scales linearly with $T$, as observed~\cite{analytis1,analytis2,greg}.
 Moreover, if one plots $R(B,T)/T = Af(\omega_{\rm c} \tau)$, the data should all collapse onto a single curve that is a function of only $\omega_{\rm c} \tau$.